 [Before], I didn’t understand the concept of show-not-tell.
 My best friend is a creative writing major and he used to give me a copy of his notes from class.
 That and reading more books helped me.
 My dialogue tags used to be crazy!
 “Said” is supposed to be your go-to word when writing descriptions.
 It’s repetitive, but it keeps the focus on the writing.
 I used to write stuff like “I like you,” he smiled.
 I learned that this is a big no-no.

 I [also] toned down the explaining since my first novel.
 I rarely wrote dialogue.
 Now I can’t get enough.

 Learning to love and utilize dialogue is something many writers have to grow into.
 However, he’s a firm believer in creative freedom.
 The Greats (the likes of Poe, Shakespeare, Angelou, Emerson, etc) were always true to their art first.
 Writing conventions came second.

-We asked Lamar if he had any advice for writers with doubts about publishing.
+I asked Lamar if he had any advice for writers with doubts about publishing.
 Here’s what he had to say:

 Don’t let your fears prevent you from sharing your work.
 Your words could be what someone needed to see at that moment.